pkdone/MongoSecurityPlaypen/README.md

 ### 2.5 Investigating the OpenLDAP Server

-The OpenLDAP process (/usr/sbin/slapd) is running as a service on the 'centralit' VM, listening on port 389
+The OpenLDAP process (/usr/sbin/slapd) is running as a service on the 'centralit' VM, listening on port 389.

-To test the LDAP connection from a host running mongod:
+The LDAP server is populated with the following users and groups via the files/openldap/basedomain.ldif.j2:
+* User : cn=dbmaster,ou=Users,dc=WizzyIndustries,dc=com
+* User : cn=jsmith,ou=Users,dc=WizzyIndustries,dc=com
+* Group: cn=DBAdmin,ou=Groups,dc=WizzyIndustries,dc=com
+* Group: cn=AppReadOnly,ou=Groups,dc=WizzyIndustries,dc=com

+One of two mechanisms may be being used to allow mongod to query the LDAP server:
+* LDAP Proxy: Each mongod is configured to use a Simple Authentication and Security Layer (SASL) unix process running on the same machine.
+It is the SASL process that is configured (in "/etc/saslauthd.conf") with the connection details of the remote LDAP server.
+The mongod process is configured to use the LDAP Proxy mechanism via the parameter "setParameter.saslauthdPath" in "/etc/mongod.conf".
+* LDAP Direct: A new feature in in MongoDB 3.4.
+Each mongod is configured to connect directly to the remote LDAP server via its own native LDAP libaries.
+The mongod process is configured to use the LDAP Direct mechanism via parameters hanging off "security.ldap" in "/etc/mongod.conf".

+If LDAP Direct is configured, new in MongoDB 3.4 is also the option to delegate access control role memberships to external groups defined in the LDAP server.
+If this is configured (via the "role_membership" parameter in "external_vars.yml), the roles defined for the MongoDB cluster are mapped to the two LDAP groups listed earlier in this document section.

+If using LDAP Proxy based authentication, each database host VM will be running the SASL process, which the local mongod instance will connect to.
+In this configuration, the LDAP connection can be tested directly from from the host running mongod:

     $ vagrant ssh dbnode1
     $ testsaslauthd -u jsmith -p Pa55word124 -f /var/run/saslauthd/mux -s ldap

-The 'ldapsearch' tool can be used to look at the contents of the LDAP Directory:
+Regardless of whether Proxy or Direct LDAP integration is being used, the 'ldapsearch' tool can be used to look at the contents of the LDAP Directory:

     $ vagrant ssh centralit
     # Show contents of whole directory (password: "ldapManagerPa55wd123"):